 The exercise will walk through basic deployment and use of the Windows container feature on Windows 10 Professional or Enterprise (Anniversary Edition).
 After completion, you will have installed Docker for Windows and run a simple container.
-Before starting this quick start, familiarize yourself with basic container concepts and terminology.
-This information can be found on the Quick Start Introduction.
+If you need to familiarize yourself with containers, you can find this information in About Containers.

 This quick start is specific to Windows 10.
 Additional quick start documentation can be found in the table of contents on the left hand side of this page.

 Hyper-V isolation: Windows Server Containers require Hyper-V isolation on Windows 10 in order to provide developers with the same kernel version and configuration that will be used in production, more about this can be found on the About Windows container page.

 - One physical computer system running Windows 10 Anniversary Edition or Creators Update (Professional or Enterprise).